Paperback edition, 2003.

 Bodies from the Bog tells the story of the Grauballe Man and other bog bodies and bog objects discovered during the last four hundred years in the wetlands of northern Europe.

-James M. Deem shows who the bog people were, how they lived, what they believed, and what the future holds for them hundreds and even thousands of years after their deaths.
-He also explains the mysterious nature of peat bogs that allows bodies to be preserved.
+The book explains who the bog people were, how they lived, what they believed, and what the future holds for them hundreds and even thousands of years after their deaths.

 How were the bodies preserved so well?
 The book elaborates on the mysterious nature of peat bogs that prevents bodies from decomposing.

 "Deem's carefully researched photo-essay examines the newest information on these remarkable finds and pieces it with other known facts to present as clear a picture of [Iron Age] people as possible under the circumstances.
 Some are obviously sacrificial victims; others may be guilty of some crime or act punishable by death.
 The bodies themselves, in various stages of preservation and decay, whisper down the ages in half-heard, almost indecipherable voices, hinting at religious beliefs and justice codes unknown to us.
 A chapter on the bogs themselves gives readers a clear understanding of this unusual preservation process, and the whole is lavished with crisp full-color photos (and sepia-toned historical ones).
 Obviously the high 'ick' factor here will attract cursory attention, but [this book] should motivate some intense and extremely interesting research."